Assistive Technology and CSD eLearning Lab

 Parent Concerns in Housing and Future Planning for their Adolescent and Adult Children with Developmental Disabilities (in preparation, with Dr. Sloane Burgess).

-Other projects in process focus on the use of technology and innovative treatments to support speech/language/cognitive therapy with individuals with dementia and developmental disabilities.
+Other projects in process focus on the use of technology and innovative treatments to support speech/language/cognitive therapy with individuals with dementia and developmental disabilities, and the integration of music in speech-language therapy with individuals with neurogenic impairments.